BUU22580 Business Ethics 2025/26

 Module Description:

 This module considers the source and scope of our moral obligations in business.
-The first segment of the module involves the different views of why firms exist and what obligations follow.
-The second segment of the module considers whether firms themselves have moral responsibilities, the extent to which they can be excused, and whether we should hold them criminally responsible.
-The third segment of the module considers a variety of other ethical issues when engaging in business, from discrimination in the workplace to whether it’s okay to invest in immoral companies and beyond.
+The first segment of the module involves the high-up questions of whether ethics belongs in the domain of business and what business is for.
+The second segment of the module considers whether firms themselves have moral responsibilities, the extent of those responsibilities, and whether we should hold them responsible.
+The third segment considers a variety of other ethical issues when engaging in business, from selling dubious products to whether it’s okay to invest in immoral companies and beyond.

 Learning Outcomes:

-LO1: Become familiar with the essential theoretical approaches to business ethics and theory of the firm on national and international levels.
+LO1: Become familiar with the essential theoretical approaches to business ethics and the role of the corporation in society.

-LO4: Develop an ability to discuss the challenging social and political issues productively with peers.
+LO4: Develop an ability to discuss challenging social and political issues productively with peers.

 Required Textbooks: